 Art Hx: Visual and Medical Legacies of British Colonialism

-As a research platform, Art Hx is organized around these three main themes:
+As a research platform, Art Hx is organized around three main frameworks:

-Pathologies of Difference maps the ways medicine and race shaped colonial expansion and traces their impact on perceptions of racial difference, disease and health today.
+How have colonialism and medicine mediated constructions of racial difference, disease, and health, and how has art been integral to the production of these histories of medicine?
+Pathologies of Difference maps the ways medicine and race shaped colonial expansion and traces their impact on perceptions of racial difference, disease, and health today.

 What do we mean by care in the practices of health and the practice of historical interpretation?
 How can we envision and create new modes of care?
 Cultivating Care considers the many meanings of care in the practices of (historical) study and analysis, as well as in practices of medical treatment.

 How was medicine used to create meanings about people and places, and how has this affected the production of medical knowledge from which we still draw on today?
 Medicalized Space focuses on the ways medicine as a field of knowledge was used to interpret, categorize, and circulate meanings about humans and their environments.

 Under each of these three frameworks, you will be able to find object-centered narratives that use the above questions as a starting point.
 Through Art Hx and these frameworks, we endeavor to “see” imperial networks, better understand how colonial expansion, the development of medical knowledge, and the production and circulation of visual culture were and are still entangled, and grapple with how such connections have often been elided or erased.